Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

 _Code:_ `iarc7_sensors/src/iarc7_sensors/obstacle_detector_r200.py`

-Our obstacle detection is based on four Intel Realsense depth cameras, one pointing horizontally on each side of the drone.
+Our obstacle detection is based on four Intel Realsense depth cameras, one pointing horizontally on each side of the UAV.
 Using depth cameras instead of a scanning LIDAR gives us a better vertical field of view - we can see obstacles below us that would not be seen by a planar LIDAR.
-Furthermore, we get better position estimates because the resolution on the depth cameras is better than that of the scanning LIDARs in our price range, such as the RP-LIDAR A2 or the Scanse Sweep.
+Furthermore, we achieved better position estimates because the resolution on the depth cameras is superior to the scanning LIDARs in our price range; such as the RP-LIDAR A2 or the Scanse Sweep.

 The detection algorithm first filters out points which do not belong to obstacles based on a variety of thresholds - these include throwing out the floor, throwing out points that are too far from the camera (because the noise in the depth map gets extremely large at long range), and throwing out points that are too close (because they are noise or they belong to the drone itself).
 The points left should all belong to the PVC pipe obstacles that we expect in the arena, pictured below: